narlock/Alder/docs/install.markdown

 4. Sync the slash commands with Discord.
 5. Refresh role buttons in the role channel.
 6. Begin sync time tracking task loop.
+7. Load all existing reminders from database, then start the reminders task loop.

 Upon completion, you will see this message in your terminal log: